Kyl67899/Kyl67899/README.md

 -->

 # Extern: Outmation Internship - Data Science

-| Tools I will be using:
+| Tools I will be using
 | --- | --- | --- | --- |
 | Python for scripting and data processing
 | PyMuPDF, pdfplumber for PDF parsing